Some of the significant changes for the Open Edx Lilac release are the following:

 Benefit #3.
 Offline Synchronization

-The independence of the online connection is one of the main advantages of Tin Can.
+The online connection’s independence is one of Tin Can’s main advantages.
 This allows students to absorb knowledge wherever they are.
 At the same time, xAPI will record all progress and, upon subsequent connection to the network, synchronize the data with the existing one and save it.

 SCORM vs. Tin Can